vechain/create-vechain-dapp/README.md

 Ideal for developers starting new projects on VeChain from scratch.

+There are two versions of this template:

+- Using VeChain Kit
+- Using DAppKit

+### Buy Me Coffee Example

+Guided template with examples on how to create a dapp, a smart contract and link them both.

+The "Buy Me A Coffee" DApp allows users to send coffee donations to the contract owner.
+It is built using Solidity for the smart contract and can be deployed using Hardhat.

 ### Smart Contract Template 📜

 A focused template for smart contract development: